aiagents/jadescript/README.md

-   │   ├ EngishAuction/                        - Example: An auction with an Auctioneer agent and several Bidder agents │   ├ Examples/                             - Example: Other small, single-source-file examples │   ├ Tests/                                - Test: Project to test the Jadescript plugin ├─ PluginInstallZip/
+   │   ├ EngishAuction/                        - Example: An auction with an Auctioneer agent and several Bidder agents │   ├ Examples/                             - Example: Other small, single-source-file examples │   ├ Tests/                                - Test: Project to test the Jadescript plugin └─ addLibJARs.sh - BASH script used to automate the update/copy of dependency JAR files into example projects
-   │   ├ [...]
-(Last builds of the ZIP file used to install Jadescript as plug-in for Eclipse) └─ StandaloneCompilerJar/
-   │   └ jadescriptc.jar                       - Last deployed Jadescript compiler (stand-alone runnable JAR)
-   └─ addLibJARs.sh - BASH script used to automate the update/copy of dependency JAR files into the examples

 ```